All Products

 );

-• Create New Output Field: Click +create New Output Field and fill in Column and select Type according to the page prompts.
+• Create Output Field: Click +Create Output Field, and enter the Column and select the Type as prompted on the page.

-• Delete Single Field: If you need to delete a small number of fields, you can click the Actions column of the target field in the output field list and click the sgaga icon to delete the redundant fields.
+• Delete a Field Individually: To delete a few fields, click the sgaga icon in the Actions column for the target field in the output field list to delete extra fields.

 Note

-When the compute engine is StarRocks, the output fields of the StarRocks input component support viewing the classification and grading of fields.
+When the compute engine is StarRocks, the output fields of the StarRocks input component support viewing field **classification and grading**.
 Non-StarRocks compute engines do not support this.

-• Batch Delete Fields: If you need to delete many fields, you can click Field Management, select multiple fields in the Field Management dialog box, then click the image left move icon to move the selected input fields to the unselected input fields, and click Confirm to complete the batch deletion of fields.
+• Batch Delete Fields: To delete many fields, click Field Management.
+In the Field Management dialog box, select multiple fields, then click the image left-arrow icon to move the selected input fields to the unselected input fields, and click Confirm to complete the batch deletion of fields.

 image..png

-8. Click Confirm to finalize the property configuration for the Starrocks Input Component.
+8. Click Confirm to complete the property configuration for the StarRocks input component.